 Another method is to show up in person, résumé in hand, at the places where you would like to find a job.
 Always keep in mind that in Thailand the majority of jobs are prohibited for foreigners.

-The few opportunities that there are have to do with teaching, information, internal organization, catering (only if you yourself are the one opening the restaurant, you can’t be a waiter or bartender), diving (for example, a diving instructor) and multinational corporations.
+The few opportunities that there have to do with teaching, information, internal organization, catering (only if you yourself are the one opening the restaurant, you can’t be a waiter or bartender), diving (for example, a diving instructor), and multinational corporations.

-Private Thai hospitals have excellent standards, among the best in Southeast Asia and even better than many European health centers.
+Private Thai hospitals have excellent standards, are among the best in Southeast Asia, and even better than many European health centers.
 It isn’t by chance that many westerners come to Thailand for treatment or cosmetic procedures.

 Even though costs are lower than in Europe or the United States, having to stay at a hospital in Thailand is not an expense to take for granted.